taizan-hokuto/pytchat/README.md

 pytchat is a python library for fetching youtube live chat.

 ## Description
-pytchat is a python library for fetching youtube live chat. without using youtube api, Selenium or BeautifulSoup.
+pytchat is a python library for fetching youtube live chat without using youtube api, Selenium or BeautifulSoup.

 Other features: